djalbat/occam-custom-grammars/README.md

   operator   ::= "+" | "-" | "/" | "*" ;
 ```
-You will see that the Florence BNF textarea has been augmented with the rules you have just added.
+You will see that the Florence BNF textarea has been augmented with the rules you have just added together with the default rules.

 ## Building